bougou/sail/docs/en/component.md

   computed:
     default:
-      # set to Service.scheme if Service.scheme not empty, or else set to "tcp"
+      # set to Service.scheme if it's not empty, or else set to "tcp"
       scheme: "tcp"

-      # set to Service.host if Service.host is not empty
+      # set to Service.host if it's not empty
+      # or set to Service.ipv4 if it's not empty
+      # or set to Service.ipv6 if it's not empty
       # or else to query hosts inventory "targets/<target_name>/<zone_name>/hosts.yaml"
       # if the component exists in the inventory and the hosts for the component is not emtpy,
       # then choose one host from hosts (the hosts list are fetched from dict keys, so the order is uncertainty)
       # for all other cases, set to 127.0.0.1
       host: <computed>

-      # set to Service.pubPort if Service.pubPort is not zero
+      # set to Service.pubPort if it is not zero
-      # set to Service.lbPort if Service.lbPort is not zero
+      # set to Service.lbPort if it is not zero
       # for all other cases, set to Service.port
       port: 3306

-      # set to Service.addr if Service.addr is not empty, or else set to "<host>:<port>"
+      # set to Service.addr if it is not empty, or else set to "<host>:<port>"
       # the <host> and <port> are the above computed host 和 port
       addr: <computed>

-      # set to Service.path if Service.path is not empty, or else set to "/"
+      # set to Service.path if it is not empty (auto prefixed with "/" if it's not start with "/")
+      # or else set to "/"
       path: "/"

       # query hosts inventory "targets/<target_name>/<zone_name>/hosts.yaml"